Nuziatella/nuzi-vehicles/README.md

 ## Install

-1. Drop the `nuzi-vehicles` folder into your AAClassic `Addon` directory.
+1. Install via Addon Manager
-2. Make sure the addon is enabled in game.
+2. Make sure its enabled in game.
-3. Click the `Nuzi Vehicle` button to open the main controls.

 Saved data lives in `nuzi-vehicles/.data` so your positions and selected profile survive updates.